nirzaf/payroll-management-system/readme.md

 - **Airline Ticketing Management:** Simplify the process for employees to claim airline tickets by automatically calculating pro-rata entitlements and determining cost splits between employee and employer (such as a 50/50 split for early ticket requests).

 #### Target Users
 - **Admin:** Manages system configurations, oversees sensitive data, and enforces compliance.
-- **Employee:** Accesses personal payroll and benefits information, views ticket entitlements, and initiates ticketing adjustments.
+Manage all employees data, Accesses personal payroll of each employees, and benefits information, views ticket entitlements, and initiates ticketing adjustments. generate payroll in bulk, generate and view report based on various parameters, and initiates adjustments.

 #### Key Business Challenges
 The system addresses several critical issues: